psychrometrics/psychrolib/README.md

 If you are looking to contribute, please read our [Contributors' guide](CONTRIBUTING.md) for details.

+## Development

+If you would like to know more about specific development guidelines and testing, please refer to our [development notes](DEVELOP.md).

 ## Copyright and license

 Copyright 2018-2020 D. Thevenard and D. Meyer for the current library implementation.

 Copyright 2017 ASHRAE Handbook — Fundamentals (https://www.ashrae.org) for equations and coefficients published ASHRAE Handbook — Fundamentals Chapter 1.

 Software licensed under the [MIT License](LICENSE.txt).